php-dev-br/laravel-doc-pt-br/redis.md

     ],

 <a name="phpredis"></a>
 ### PhpRedis

+> {note} If you have the PhpRedis PHP extension installed via PECL, you will need to rename the `Redis` alias in your `config/app.php` configuration file.

 To utilize the PhpRedis extension, you should change the `client` option of your Redis configuration to `phpredis`.
 This option is found in your `config/database.php` configuration file:

     'redis' => [